Carlos Marín (footballer)

-Carlos Marín Tomás (born 20 February 1997) is a Spanish footballer who plays as a goalkeeper for side Córdoba CF.
+Carlos Marín Tomás (born 20 February 1997) is a Spanish footballer who plays as a goalkeeper for side Albacete Balompié.

 Club career

 Born in Almería, Andalusia, Marín joined Atlético Madrid's youth sides in 2010, from hometown side CD Oriente.
 He made his senior debut with the reserves on 26 March 2017, starting in a 1–0 Tercera División home win over FC Villanueva del Pardillo.

 On 16 June 2017, Marín renewed his contract with Atleti until 2020, but remained a backup to Miguel San Román during the season before being loaned out to Betis Deportivo Balompié on 31 July 2018.
 On 5 July 2019, after being a starter for the side, he signed a permanent deal with the Verdiblancos.

 On 29 July 2021, Marín agreed to a one-year contract with Segunda División RFEF side Córdoba CF. On 11 May 2022, after helping the club to achieve promotion to Primera Federación, he signed a two-year extension.

 On 29 June 2024, after another promotion with the Blanquiverdes, Marín renewed his link until 2027.
+On 26 July 2026, he moved to fellow second division side Albacete Balompié on a two-year contract.